boxed/kodare.net/_posts/2021-01-20-so_you_want_to_load_a_file.markdown

 - a zip file with CSVs in it produces one dataset per CSV
 - an Excel file produces one dataset per sheet
-- structured data like XML and JSON is flattened so that
+- structured data like XML and JSON is flattened so that you remove all the nesting

 For CSVs you have to try to figure out what the delimiter is.
 The C in CSV is for "comma", but that's not what customers actually have all the time.
 Popular alternatives include semicolon, tab, and colon.
 You'll get very far with just these.